betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 ### Present or publish

-   Try to get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the computer science known-how.
+   Try to get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where one can write in more detail about the computer science known-how.
    Often case-studies and lessons learned are good candidate topical areas for a piece of literature focusing on the computer science aspects of the project.
    Published research papers, technical reports, or white papers that discuss the project's methodologies, challenges, and outcomes are a great way to capture the computer science knowledge of a project.